Madison Grant: Early life

 Grant was born in New York City, the son of Gabriel Grant, a physician and American Civil War surgeon, and Caroline Manice.
 Madison Grant's mother was a descendant of Jessé de Forest, the Walloon Huguenot who in 1623 recruited the first band of colonists to settle in New Netherland, the Dutch Republic's territory on the American East Coast.
 On his father's side, Madison Grant's first American ancestor was Richard Treat, dean of Pitminster Church in England, who in 1630 was one of the first Puritan settlers of New England.
 Grant's forebears through Treat's line include Robert Treat (a colonial governor of New Jersey), Robert Treat Paine (a signer of the Declaration of Independence), Charles Grant (Madison Grant's grandfather, who served as an officer in the War of 1812), and Gabriel Grant (father of Madison), a prominent physician and the health commissioner of Newark, New Jersey.
 Grant was a lifelong resident of New York City.

 Grant was the oldest of four siblings.
 The children's summers, and many of their weekends, were spent at Oatlands, the Long Island country estate built by their grandfather DeForest Manice in the 1830s.
 As a child, he attended private schools and traveled Europe and the Middle East with his father.
 He attended Yale University, graduating early and with honors in 1887.
 He received a law degree from Columbia Law School, and practiced law after graduation; however, his interests were primarily those of a naturalist.
 He never married and had no children.
 He first achieved a political reputation when he and his brother, DeForest Grant, took part in the 1894 electoral campaign of New York mayor William Lafayette Strong.

 Career and conservation efforts

-Thomas C. Leonard wrote that "Grant was a cofounder of the American environmental movement, a crusading conservationist who preserved the California redwoods; saved the American bison from extinction; fought for stricter gun control laws; helped create Glacier and Denali national parks; and worked to preserve whales, bald eagles, and pronghorn antelopes."

 Grant was a friend of several U.S. presidents, including Theodore Roosevelt and Herbert Hoover.
-He is credited with saving many species from extinction, and co-founded the Save the Redwoods League with Frederick Russell Burnham, John C. Merriam, and Henry Fairfield Osborn in 1918.
+He was a pioneer of conservationism in America in the late 19th and early 20th century, and is credited with saving many species from extinction.
+He co-founded the Save the Redwoods League with Frederick Russell Burnham, John C. Merriam, and Henry Fairfield Osborn in 1918.
 He is also credited with helping develop the first deer hunting laws in New York state, legislation which spread to other states as well over time.

+Thomas C. Leonard wrote that "Grant was a cofounder of the American environmental movement, a crusading conservationist who preserved the California redwoods; saved the American bison from extinction; fought for stricter gun control laws; helped create Glacier and Denali national parks; and worked to preserve whales, bald eagles, and pronghorn antelopes."